VictorRojasHub/VictorRojasHub/README.md

 Hello, there!!

-Literature and English Language teacher🪶, focusing on projects that explore the intersection between games and education🕹️. hold a BA in Literature from the Santo André Foundation University Center (FSA, Brazil) and a Technical Degree in Electronics from Júlio de Mesquita Technical School, part of the Paula Souza State Center for Technological Education (CEETEPS, Brazil).
-Currently, pursuing a B.Tech. in Multiplatform Software Development at the Faculty of Technology of Mauá (Fatec Mauá)📱💻, another CEETEPS unit. also a member of the research project DramaTech: Games, Storytelling, and Technology (Fatec Mauá).
-My research interests include technology in education, distance learning, gamification, and learning platforms 👓.
+* Literature and English Language teacher🪶, focusing on projects that explore the intersection between games and education🕹️.
+* BA in Literature from the Santo André Foundation University Center (FSA, Brazil)
+* Technical Degree in Electronics from Júlio de Mesquita Technical School, part of the Paula Souza State Center for Technological Education (CEETEPS, Brazil).
+* Currently, pursuing a B.Tech. in Multiplatform Software Development at the Faculty of Technology of Mauá (Fatec Mauá)📱💻, another CEETEPS unit.
+* Member of the research project DramaTech: Games, Storytelling, and Technology (Fatec Mauá).
+* My research interests include technology in education, distance learning, gamification, and learning platforms 👓.

 ![Victor's GitHub stats](https://github-readme-stats.vercel.app/api?username=VictorRojasHub&show_icons=true&theme=dracula)